-Allan Haley described Souvenir as being “like Times Roman dipped in chocolate” – it is playful, goofy and light.
+Allan Haley described Souvenir as being “like Times Roman dipped in chocolate” – playful, goofy and light.

-It was created in 1914, envisaged as a kind of a throwback to earlier Art Nouveau models.
+It was created in 1914 and envisaged as a throwback to earlier Art Nouveau models.

 In contrast, Futura is bold, optimistic, and serious, concerned with modernism and forwardness.

-Following Bauhaus principles of futurism, Paul Renner created Futura in 1927, emphasising geometric forms; hence we find within each letter near-perfect circles, triangles and squares.
+Following Bauhaus’s principles of futurism, Paul Renner created Futura in 1927, emphasising geometric forms; hence we find near-perfect circles, triangles and squares within each letter.

 So here we have two very different typefaces, from two different time periods, created for almost different purposes, that somehow bring out the best in each other.

 The slightly innocent smile of Souvenir plays into the strident personality of Futura in a way that lightens the mood of both.

 The font combination makes for a clean and quirky pairing that’s instantly pleasing.

 One of the classic slab serifs, Rockwell, was designed by the Monotype Corporation in 1934 and has a tremendous amount of personality and attention-grabbing potential when used in bold.